Food marketing: Issues

-In addition to Iran and Chile's more extensive legislation's, over 30 countries worldwide have all adopted some form of legislation to protect children and reduce their exposure to advertisements.
+In addition to Iran and Chile's more extensive legislation, over 30 countries worldwide have all adopted some form of legislation to protect children and reduce their exposure to advertisements.
 Some of these countries include Australia, Europe, Canada, Malaysia and Korea.
-An example of the type of clauses in the legislation's include prohibiting the use of certain marketing techniques such as using cartoon characters, which can be used to access a child's mind and gain their attention.
-Using physiological techniques such as this can be ethically wrong as well as illegal in some countries.
+An example of the type of clauses in the legislation includes prohibiting the use of certain marketing techniques such as using cartoon characters, which can be used to access a child's mind and gain their attention.
+Using psychological techniques such as this can be ethically wrong as well as illegal in some countries.

 Advertising to children at a young age is a well-established food marketing technique designed to encourage brand preference and holds many ethical dilemmas.
 Previous studies have concluded that children can recognize and mentally picture brand logos at the age of just six months old, and will verbally request brands at the age of 3 years.
 (As reported by The Campaign for a Commercial-Free Childhood).
 Marketing professor James McNeal acknowledged "The Drool Factor" – a study which recognized the fact that babies naturally stare down at their bibs while drooling to see where their drool lands.
 Customizing baby bibs with brand logos has become an effective way for food marketers to imprint their brand into the child's lifestyle, targeting them at a vulnerable young age resulting in brand recognition from the child.
 As a result, when the child is older they will continue to reciprocate warm, fond feelings towards the brand when encountering it in society.
 This is seen as unethical in many countries and is why organisations such as 'The Campaign for a Commercial-free Childhood' exist and what they aim to reduce.